What are the Disability Studies (DIST) minor admissions criteria?

-Log into UDSIS and initiate a “Change of Academic Plan” webform, which will be received and reviewed by the Minor program coordinator and the University Registrar.
+Log into UDSIS and initiate a “Change of Major, Minor, Concentration and Graduation Term” webform, which will be received and reviewed by the Minor program coordinator and the University Registrar.
 You will receive an e-mail notice and a copy of the form when it has been processed.

 Can I double-count courses toward my major and the minor (or another minor)?